katherine-kania/SET-game/README.md

 For a winning point (+1), the 3 cards selected must have ONE similarity or ALL in the following features:

-    - the shape type
+    - the character type
-    - number of shapes
+    - number of characters
-    - color of shape
+    - color of characters

 A SET of 3 cards must be only **the same in one feature OR in all the features**.
 Player recieves no point if this is not fulfilled.
 ___